 Matt Fisher joined Poyner Spruill on June 1, 2014 from the firm of Bode Hemphill, LLP.
 His practice focuses on the representation of health care providers, with an emphasis on Certificate of Need law.
 Matt's practice centers on the litigation of Certificate of Need awards and denials and assisting health care providers with the development of Certificate of Need applications.
 He also represents health care clients on licensure and certification issues, including appeals challenging certification and licensure survey decisions and penalties, and issues pertaining to DMA provider payment denial.

-Cooper Linton serves as the Vice President of Marketing and Business Development for Transitions LifeCare, which was originally founded as Hospice of Wake County.
-In addition to his marketing work, he oversaw the design and construction of Wake County's first freestanding hospice home and end of life care campus.
+Cooper Linton serves as the Associate Vice President for Duke HomeCare and Hospice operating hospice, home health, and home infusion in central North Carolina.
+Previously he served as the Vice President for Marketing and Business Development for Transitions LifeCare where he oversaw the design and construction of Wake County's first freestanding hospice home and end of life care campus.
 Cooper has worked in the healthcare industry for over 15 years with a focus on home and community based care.
 His experience includes successful administrator roles for two home health and hospice companies as well as several years of sales planning, sales force management and business strategy design.
 Additionally, Cooper has worked in quality improvement directly for healthcare providers and on contract with Medicare through the Medical Review of North Carolina.
-Mr. Linton holds a Masters in Healthcare Administration and a Masters in Business Administration from the University of Alabama at Birmingham where he also completed his Graduate Certificate in Gerontology.
-When not working, Cooper is happily busy as a father and an avid outdoorsman.
+Mr. Linton holds a Masters in Healthcare Administration and a Master's in Business Administration from the University of Alabama at Birmingham where he also completed his Graduate Certificate in Gerontology.
+When not working, Cooper is happily busy as a father, husband, and an avid outdoorsman.

 John Thoma is a graduate of Boston University where he received a B. A. degree in Spanish.
 He continued studies at Tufts University Graduate School of Arts and Sciences Non-Profit Institute and Tufts University School of Continuing Education concentrating in Community Economic Development and Non-Profit Management.
 John joined Hospice of Wake County in 1991 and has served in the capacity of Finance/MIS Manager and Chief Financial Officer.
 He was appointed Chief Executive Officer in August 2002.